 * See below for cleaning suggestions.

 Natural gems and stones are subject to some flaws and inclusions.
 These are inherent to the essential character of nature and further impart a one-of-a-kind appeal.
 Please be advised these, if present, are not "sub-par" but unique and beautiful the way our Earth made them.
-Each Ttereve stone is hand-picked and collected ensuring quality with a focus on unique colorings, shapes and forms.
+Each Ttereve stone is hand-picked and collected to ensure quality.

 Raw metals such as silver, brass, and copper are reactive by nature.
 This means over time and depending on the environment, frequency of wear, storage conditions, and care, the metal surface can oxidize.
 These color changes do not harm the integrity of the jewelry.
 Pieces will often brighten when worn, as the metal is buffed by clothing and skin oils, and then darken while in storage.
 These changes in oxidation are part of the jewelry becoming uniquely yours.
 Ttereve's patinas and unique finishes are all done by hand.
 To preserve the patina, please do not use abrasives, tarnish removers or ultrasonic cleaners.
 Certain designs are protected with metal sealer or jeweler’s wax to help maintain their finish.
 In the case of the wax being worn off over time, or for people with exceptionally sensitive skin, the wax may be reapplied at any time to create a barrier protecting both metal and skin.
 Renaissance Wax is the only wax recommended.

-For general cleaning, buffing with a soft cloth is preferred.
-Heavily soiled pieces can be rinsed in lukewarm water and a mild detergent.
-When using this method make sure to rinse the jewelry well and immediately dry with a soft cloth.
+For general cleaning, buffing with a soft cloth is preferred and heavily soiled pieces can be rinsed in lukewarm water with a mild detergent.
+When using this method make sure to rinse the jewelry well and dry with a soft cloth.
 Do not clean your jewelry with water and immediately place in storage; allow to air dry after buffing to ensure all water has evaporated from holes and recesses.

 If you would like a professional cleaning, polish, or waxing, or in the event your jewelry requires repair please contact: